Policies

 ### Allowed Actions Policy

 Use this policy to enforce an allowlist of GitHub Actions.
-Any action not listed is blocked (Enforce) or flagged (Dry Run).
+Any action not on the allowlist is blocked (Enforce) or flagged (Dry Run).
+You can also require that every allowed action be pinned to a specific commit SHA, which protects against tag-overwrite and supply-chain attacks.

 **Step 1: Select “Allowed Actions Policy”**